Bay du Nord Reshape is a Bad Investment for NL

 Also check out our new joint report on Truth about Equinor’s Global Oil Projects report

-And see our webinar on this topic below.
+And see our webinar on this topic below with Equinor Out members.

 P.S.
 If you’re hearing myths about climate change not being real, or not being tied to greenhouse gas emissions, find out why those myths are myths here.
 You can also read more about this issue here.